Alex Call Preview, Player Props: Nationals vs. Yankees

-Alex Call -- with an on-base percentage of .237 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Washington Nationals against the New York Yankees, with Carlos Rodon on the mound, on August 22 at 7:05 PM ET.
+Alex Call -- with an on-base percentage of .242 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Washington Nationals against the New York Yankees, with Michael King on the hill, on August 24 at 1:05 PM ET.

+He had a hitless showing in his previous game (0-for-1) against the Yankees.

 Alex Call Game Info & Props vs. the Yankees